 Bridge webhooks for customer and KYC events

 Customer lifecycle events—including cards endorsement status changes—continue to be delivered via Bridge webhooks.
-Subscribe to thecustomer event category to receive updates when:
+Subscribe to the customer event category to receive updates when:

 - A customer’s

-cardsendorsement is approved (and thestripe_cardholder_idis populated) - An endorsement is revoked (for example, after 24 hours without card creation)
+- An endorsement is revoked (for example, after 24 hours without card creation)

 - KYC requirements change